-STEP EIGHT- THE INITIAL IPEB ADJUDICATION & RATING DECISIONS
+STEP EIGHT- IPEB ADJUDICATION & RATING DECISIONS

-Once your case is sent to the Informal Panel ("IPEB"), a three-member panel will decide whether you are Fit or Unfit for each of your medical conditions as well as whether the conditions are combat-related or were incurred in a combat zone.
+Once your case is sent to the Informal Panel ("IPEB"), the board members will decide whether you are Fit or Unfit for each of your medical conditions as well as whether the conditions are combat-related or were incurred in a combat zone.

 If you are found Fit and agree with this finding, then the case is done and you will be returned to a fit for full duty status.
-If you disagree, then you must request a formal hearing to seek to reverse this decision and provide the justification for this request along with your appeal as hearings are only granted in the discretion of the Board President.
+If you disagree, then you must request a formal hearing to seek to reverse this decision and provide the justification for this request along with your appeal.
+This is an important step as hearings are only granted in the discretion of the Board President.

 As your counsel, I will draft this brief for you and attach the medical and nonmedical evidence needed to enhance your odds of being granted a formal hearing.